======================================================================

 redesign also omits AV output.
 Conversely, the redesigned Famicom

-features such output and introduces detachable game controllers,
+features AV output, and introduces detachable game controllers, which

-though the microphone functionality is omitted as a result.
+ultimately omitted microphone functionality as a result.
 The

 the presence of a cartridge "bump" on the NES model, which the Famicom